Beach sunset on the Lost Coast Trail

 Permits

-This trail is extremely popular, permits for the best dates run out within minutes of the opening date.
+Beware, this trail is extremely popular, permits run out within minutes of the release time.

-But if you can’t secure a permit, you can always snag a canceled permit.
-Use our notification service to receive alerts when we find permits.
+If you can’t secure a permit, you can always snag a canceled one.
+Use our notification service to receive alerts when we find cancellations.

 Regulations